topjer/python_profiling_overview/README.md

 ## Usage

 Before you can analyse, you have to annotate the functions you want to profile with the `@profile` decorator.
 Check `main.py` to see the necessary changes.
+Note how this profiler does not need to be imported but will instead be injected at runtime by kernprof.

 Start an analysis via
 ```shell